bwetherfield/bwetherfield.github.io/_posts/2020-07-06-mathjax-test.md

 In other words, the larger matrix $M$ is defined such that $M$ at $(i, j)$ is the value of $m$ at $(f(i),f(j))$.

 This construction turns out to be very useful when you want to define a matrix based on the attributes of a type.
+An example: for the model of notated music in my undergrad thesis, I construct a matrix of edge weights where indices are pitch classes (0 = C, 1 = C#, 2 = D etc.), from which I can define a matrix where the indices are _notes_ in a score: each note has a pitch class, so the 'map' (fulfilling the role of $f$ above) takes a note to its pitch class.

 ## numpy approach!

+Here is our `pullback` function, with the 'map' component implemented as an 1D numpy array.

+{%gist 71fb43e446f1eaa45165fe1adf1261e7 %}

+Practically a one-liner!